Myopia is an

 generations of indigenous ancestry with no folklore suggesting other ancestors.

-RESULTS: Myopia was rare among the indigenous population.
-Only 2.7% of eyes
+Myopia was rare among the indigenous population.
+The low prevalence of myopia in the

 illiterate indigenous people is consistent with other studies and suggests that